Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-server/open.md

-# Websocket Custom Sever Connection Opened
+# WebSocket Custom Sever Connection Opened

-Websocket Custom Sever Connection Opened trigger.

-## Details

-This triggers when a client connects to the custom websocket server.
+Triggered when a client connects to a custom WebSocket server

 ## Parameters

-### Server
+### `Server`
 Select any or a specific websocket server.

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------